mousebird-consulting-inc/WhirlyGlobe/README.md

 Get comfortable.
 The data is contained in a submodule and it's large.

-Once you get all this synced, try to build WhirlyGlobeComponentTester.
+Once you get all this synced, try to build AutoTester.
 If it builds, you're good to go.
 Enjoy.

 Want more detail?
 Go read the [Tutorials](http://mousebird.github.io/WhirlyGlobe/tutorial/) on the WhirlyGlobe-Maply site.